-Because this is a private home with a business that is open for visitors on only four days a week, we really value our privacy when the farm is closed.
+Because this is a private home with a business that is open for visitors on only five days a week, we really value our privacy when the farm is closed.
 So, please call and make an appointment before arriving at the farm so that someone can be available to answer any of your questions.

 Any personal or private items left at the farm for more than 6 months after you no longer take lessons at TPA will be given away to Goodwill.
 We simply cannot be responsible for your items, nor can we store items as our space is limited.